 Both systems claim the Bible.
 Both use the same vocabulary — grace, faith, salvation, sovereignty.
 But they mean radically different things by every one of those words.
 Here is the fork, point by point:

 1. Total Depravity vs. Freed Will.
 The Reformed position: fallen humanity is spiritually dead (Ephesians 2:1), unable to believe apart from sovereign regeneration.
 The Arminian position: God grants prevenient grace that restores every person's ability to choose.
-The critical question: where is prevenient grace taught in Scripture?
-The concept is inferred, never stated.
-Meanwhile, Paul's metaphor is death, not sickness — and dead men do not cooperate in their own resurrection.
+This is the hinge the whole system turns on, and it deserves its strongest hearing — it gets one below.
+For now hold a single fact in view: Paul's metaphor is death, not sickness, and dead men do not cooperate in their own resurrection.

 Corpses do not cast votes.

 2. Unconditional Election vs. Conditional Election.
 Did God choose those He foresaw would believe, or did He choose them before the foundation of the world based solely on His own good pleasure?
 If your faith caused God to elect you, then your faith is the ground of your salvation — which makes you, not God, the hero of the story.
 But Paul is emphatic: "It does not depend on human desire or effort, but on God's mercy" (Romans 9:16).
-And Acts 13:48 settles the order: "as many as were appointed to eternal life believed."
+And Acts 13:48 settles the order: "all who were appointed for eternal life believed."
 Appointment first.
 Belief second.

 3. Definite Atonement vs. Universal Atonement.
 Did Christ die to make salvation possible for everyone, or to make it certain for the elect?
 Both systems limit the atonement — Arminians limit its power (it saves no one certainly); the Reformed limit its scope (it saves the elect certainly).
 John Owen put it memorably: Christ died for all the sins of all people (then all are saved), some sins of all people (then none are saved), or all the sins of some people.
 Only the third matches Scripture's teaching that some are saved and others are not.